MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/relational-northwind-install.md

 ---
 # Install Northwind Traders sample database and apps

+Northwind Traders is a sample database and set of applications that illustrate how to build business apps over relational data in the Common Data Service.
+It showcases the use of both Canvas and Model-driven apps, relationships between entities, and Option sets.

-Northwind Traders is a fictitious company that sells products to customers.
-It is a good example of a relational database that combines Orders, Products, Customers, Suppliers, and many other aspects of a small business.
+Northwind Traders is the name of our fictitious that needs to manage Orders, Products, Customers, Suppliers, and many other aspects of a small business.
 This sample appeared with the first versions of Microsoft Access and is still available as an Access template today.

-We have moved this database to the Common Data Service and PowerApps to illustrate relationships, Option sets, and other data concepts.
 This article explains how to install this sample in your own environment and start exploring.

 ## Environment